front-end-intermediate/session-13/readme.md

 }), Redux.applyMiddleware(thunk, checker, logger))
 ```

-The same method can be done for any async API calls:
+We can use the same technique for removing data logic for any of our async API calls:

+`Weapons`:

 ```js
 removeWeapon = (weapon) => {
   this.props.store.dispatch(handleDeleteWeapon(weapon))
 }
 ```

+Scripts:

 ```js
 function handleDeleteWeapon(weapon) {